+977 9851285888 | +977 9851056547 - Kumar | +977 9813853498 - Sushma [email protected]

 The Dhaulagiri Circuit Trekking is the epitome of trekking in Nepal, offering everything that makes the country a top trekking destination: breathtaking scenery, remote high-altitude challenges, cultural immersion, and a deep connection to nature.
 This journey is more than just a trek; it is a celebration of the Himalayan wilderness at its most raw and untouched.

 If you seek a Nepal trek that combines challenge, adventure, and immersion in one of the world’s most remote landscapes, the Dhaulagiri Circuit Trekking is the answer.
 Answer the call of the Himalayas and experience a trekking journey that transcends the ordinary, challenging you to reach new heights, both physically and spiritually.
+If you are interested then you can also join our Nepal Motorbike tours.

 Itinerary